voxelstack/leet/README.md

 The setup is based on this [excellent guide](https://devblogs.microsoft.com/cppblog/clear-functional-c-documentation-with-sphinx-breathe-doxygen-cmake/) and adapted it to my needs.

 ### Tests
 All library code is tested with ctest[^4].
-The tests are a good way to see the library in use, and you can find the tests on the `tests/` directory.
+The tests are a good way to see the library in use, and you can find them in the `tests/` directory.

 ### Solutions
 The `problems/` directory has my solutions to leetcode problems, organized by judge and problem, along with testcases.
 On the documentation website, you can also see [my commentary on each solution](https://leet.readthedocs.io/en/latest/problems/index.html).

 All solutions are tested with icanc[^5] using the testcases from the repo.
 When you see passing tests, it means that all solutions were accepted for the given testcases.
 I use the same [definition of accepted](https://www.udebug.com/faq#accepted-section) as udebug[^6].
+I also test my solutions with udebug inputs using the icanc udebug integration.
+Those tests are not committed to the repo.

 ## License
 The header library is released under the MIT license and meant to be used as a learning resource.
 You are free to use it on your own leetcode solutions but I'd be happier (and you'd learn more) if you made your own.